bcj/PicPocket/docs/usage/installation.rst

     If you are using another OS, you may want to hold off on installing it.

 PicPocket requires Python 3.11 or above.
-You will need a copy installed in order to use PicPocket
+You will need a copy installed in order to use PicPocket.

 PicPocket is not yet on PyPI.
 You will need to clone or download a copy of this repository in order to install it.